 Integrative Psychotherapist & Participation Expert

 Hello, thanks for dropping by my website.
-I am an integrative psychotherapist who works intersectionally with individuals, couples, (polycules or open relationships) and in groups.
-I use
+I am an integrative psychotherapist who works intersectionally with individuals, couples/open relationships, and in groups.

-I run a men’s sexual abuse recovery group in Glasgow, that is open to men, transgender men and Transmasculine people where members can share coping strategies, their experiences and feel, kindness, trust, safety and in control.
+I have over a decade of experience running sexual abuse recovery groups that are open to men, transgender men and Transmasculine people where members can share coping strategies, their experiences and feel, kindness, safety and in control.